ibm-cloud-docs/satellite/getting-started.md

 # Getting started with {{site.data.keyword.satellitelong_notm}}
 {: #getting-started}

 {{site.data.keyword.satellitelong}} provides a distributed cloud architecture that brings the scalability and flexibility of public cloud services to any environment — on-premises, edge, or multi-cloud.
 With {{site.data.keyword.satelliteshort}}, you access the same catalog of 130+ {{site.data.keyword.cloud_notm}} services through consistent APIs, regardless of where your workloads run.
-According to IBM research, enterprises running distributed cloud architectures report significantly faster deployment cycles and reduced operational overhead compared to managing separate cloud environments.
+The 130+ service count reflects the number of services listed in the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external}.
 {: shortdesc}

 Your {{site.data.keyword.satelliteshort}} location includes tools such as {{site.data.keyword.satelliteshort}} Link and {{site.data.keyword.satelliteshort}} Config to provide capabilities for securing and auditing network connections in your location and consistently deploying, managing, and controlling your apps and policies across clusters in the location.